lena0429/intro-to-linked-lists/README.md

 * An array must be stored contiguously (right next to each other) in memory.
 * An linked list does not require its nodes stored contiguously in memory.

+## Note
+It is important that you try to write your logic about just your current node when doing listed list algorithms.

 # Functions
 ## 1. Linked List Traversal
 If I want to traverse through a linked list and print out every node, I would need to continually update a current pointer.
 In the context of my function, the only important variable I am going to track is `current`, which starts at the head of my linked list - a node.